George Taliaferro: National Football League (NFL)

-When the league was disassembled, he moved to the NFL in 1950, playing with the New York Yanks.
-Playing at halfback for the Yanks, Taliaferro started each game of the season for the team.
+When the AAFC was disassembled in 1950, Taliaferro moved to the NFL, signing with the New York Yanks.
+Playing at halfback for the Yanks, Taliaferro started every game of the 1950 campaign.
 He rushed 88 times for 411 yards with four touchdowns while catching 21 passes for 299 yards and five touchdowns.
 He also threw seven passes and completed three for a touchdown and 83 yards while making 34 combined returns on punt and kicks for over 500 yards (he was also plagued with 11 fumbles with five recoveries).
-For the team, he led the team in rushing and receiving touchdowns while being on a 7-5 team.
-In his seven seasons played professionally, it would be the only time he was on a team with a winning record.
+He led the team in rushing and receiving touchdowns.

 Taliaferro and the Yanks were derailed by erratic circumstances for 1951, in which they had just four home games due to the tenants of Yankee Stadium forcing them out in the opening weeks of the season.
-The result was a crash with just one win.
-However, Taliaferro would have his first of two 100-yard rushing performances during the season.
+Despite sub-optimal conditions for the franchise, Taliaferro would have his first of two 100-yard rushing performances in 1951.
 He ran 12 times for 166 yards for two touchdowns while throwing 3-of-5 for 83 yards with a touchdown pass to provide all the points in a 48–21 loss to the Los Angeles Rams.

-For his part, Taliaferro would run 62 yards for 330 yards with three touchdowns while catching 16 passes for 230 yards for two touchdowns while passing 13-of-33 for 251 yards and one touchdown to three interceptions.
-He also punted 76 times for 2,881 yards with one blocked kick.
-He also returned a league high 27 kicks for 622 yards.
-He also caught four interceptions for 74 yards - it is the only season where he recorded an interception.
+For the year, Taliaferro would rush 62 yards for 330 yards with three touchdowns while catching 16 passes for 230 yards and two touchdowns.
+Passing the football as a single wing halfback, Taliaferro went 13-for-33 for 251 yards and one touchdown against three interceptions.
+He also punted 76 times for 2,881 yards (37.9 yards average) with one blocked kick.
+He returned a league high 27 kicks for 622 yards.
+Defensively he snared four interceptions — the only season where he recorded an interception.
 He was named to the Pro Bowl that season alongside teammates Mike McCormack and Brad Ecklund.
-After the Yanks went under, a Dallas-based group acquired the assets of the team and moved them to Dallas.
+After the Yanks went under, a Dallas-based group acquired the assets of the team and moved them to Dallas as the Dallas Texans.